 If you have never scoured the internet for the perfect tan / warm gray / beige curtains… let me tell you, it was a task!
 I found a few options that I loved, but they were out of my price range.
 I finally discovered these grey beige TWOPAGES pinch pleat drapes, sold on Amazon.
 They were more than my previous IKEA curtains, but a bargain compared to custom drapery.
 I saved up, placed my order, and waited several weeks for delivery.

-If you saw my stories on Instagram you’ll know that I was a little unsure about the color when they first arrived.
-I was expecting them to be more gray, based on the product image!
+I was a little unsure about the color when they first arrived because I was expecting them to be more gray.
 There is always some risk when ordering online, and I would highly recommend ordering the fabric sample book.
 According to the Amazon reviews, TWOPAGES has great customer service, but it would have been a bit of work to repack and ship them.
-Thankfully, after living with them for a few days it turned out… I loved them 🙂
+Thankfully, after living with them for a few days I decided I loved them.

 Pinch Pleat Curtains / Drapes Installation Tips